 Red Deer Experience

 There are two generations per season for this insect.
-Over the past two seasons, I have been injecting the trunks of infested trees, in the first week of June, with Confidor (imidacloprid).
+Over the past four seasons, I have been injecting the trunks of infested trees, in the first week of June, with Confidor (imidacloprid).
 So far, I’ve found that the chemical is keeping most of these trees alive, but that’s it.
 Injected trees have not returned to a vigorous state.
 I also have found that the chemical is only effective with established trees.
 Confidor does not seem to control psyllid on newer trees, with poorly established root systems.
 For these trees, I recommend removal.
 For larger, established trees, I recommend chemical control, followed by pruning to remove the unsightly, dead branches.
 We are likely fighting a losing battle with this pest, and unless you are prepared to spend some money to control the insects, I suggest you plant something else.

 UPDATE 2013: The past three seasons, I also tried spraying the leaves with systemic insecticides at different intervals, with little success.
 Some people tell me that they’ve read on the internet that you can control this pest with chemicals.
 Well, this blog is on the internet too, and I can tell you from experience that the controls don’t work.
 You’re better off with a healthy, new tree.